Vocabulary.com combines the world's smartest dictionary with an adaptive learning game that will have you mastering new words in no time.

 If you’re having trouble with a question, we will sometimes provide a hint to help you along.
 Depending on the word, you can use your hint to eliminate a choice, to see sentence examples, or to see definitions of the word.
 If you get a question wrong, we provide you with a friendly Vocabulary.com description of the word.
 Read it!
 It’s designed to help you remember the word.

 If you answer enough questions correctly on a word that you’re learning, you’ve mastered it.
 You can see the progress on one of the words you’re learning in the small bar graph next to the word.
 Once you’ve mastered a word, the bar turns gold.

 On the upper right hand corner of each question is a question category and a point value.
 There are four question categories:

 As you answer questions correctly and learn words, you earn points.
 And as you earn more points, you are assigned a badge that represents your level.
 You start as a “novice,” and then as you hit different point goals, you’ll earn new badges.

-You can find out more about how you’re doing by clicking on the My Progress tab.
+You can find out more about how you’re doing by visiting the My Progress section.
 From there you’ll see charts on overall progress, as well as progress on any individual word.

 Our search box is smart.
 So smart that it predicts what you’re looking up as you type.
 Try it.
 You’ll see that as you type, we’re making our best guess as to what word you’re looking for.
 If you see your word in one of the first five choices, you can click on it to see the word page, or if your word is number one, we’ll choose it for you.